strontic/strontic.github.io/xcyclopedia/library/conhost.exe-EAA3EE12B2CAA0365F2B4D495B50AD22.md

 ## Possible Misuse

 *The following table contains possible examples of `conhost.exe` being misused.
-While `conhost.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `conhost.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --